uqlibrary/technology-training/R/dplyr/dplyr.md

 ![](dplyr_files/figure-gfm/unnamed-chunk-29-1.png)<!-- -->

-And another one, still using our gapminder dataset:
+And another example, using using our gapminder dataset:

+Let’s say we want to calulate the variation (range) in life expectancy per country and plot the top and bottom 10 countries?

 ``` r
 # top and bottom variations in life expectancy